thombles/Flyweight/README.md

 * Install [CocoaPods](https://cocoapods.org)
 * Open a terminal in the project directory and run `pod install`
 * Open `Flyweight.xcworkspace`
-* Edit `AppDelegate.swift` to set account details for testing.
-(There is no login screen yet.)
 * Build and run